The Canadian Rockies Trail Guide

 The Canadian Rockies Trail Guide by Brian Patton and Bart Robinson, describes 225 hiking and backpacking trails in the Canadian Rockies, including in Banff National Park and Jasper National Park.
 The first edition was published in 1971, with subsequent editions in 1978, 1986, 1990, 1992, 1994, 2000, 2007, 2011, and 2022 (10th edition).
 The book is published by Summerthought Publishing of Banff, Alberta.
 Trail updates are supplied by the book's authors on their Canadian Rockies hiking blog.

+The Trail Guide is one of the best-selling non-fiction books in Canada, often referred to as a "bible" by hikers.
+Its first seven editions sold more than 230,000 copies.

+For the first edition, the two authors hiked 108 trails with a custom-built trail odometer, which allowed them to measure trail distances more accurately than the Parks Canada trail signs.

 For each trail, the book lists: